PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Prison Known Issues and To Do's for v3.3.x

+* Auto Features
+ - Add a reload for them.
+ - Enable alt fortune calculations as a fall through backup calculation if no fortune is provided for the given block

+* /ranks autoConfigure:
+  * Show percent breakdown of blocks
+  * Option to name all mines: list of mines.
+Permit non A, B, C naming.
+  * list world guard commands to protect the world (would then have functional world)

+* If no ranks are defined and the placeholders are attempted to be used, it is causing some errors.
+No economy plugin so Ranks did not load. {prison_rank_tag} was causing an error with /prison placeholder test.
+"Server: Invalid json.
+Unterminated escape sequence..."
+The ranks module did not load due to no economy.

+DONE * Add `/prison debug` targets so specific kinds of debug messages can be turned on and off so it does not flood the console with tons of irrelevant messages.

+* Add a message count to the `/prison debug` features where it will only print a specific number of messages before turning off the logging for those targets.

+DONE * replace ranks with mine related commands with ranks.
+  - can eliminate permissions on /mtp and mine accessperms.

+DONE * Add system stats to `/prison version`

+* Support for Personal Mines:
+  - World support - main mines & Personal mines

+* World support: Only have prison active in the worlds specified?
+  - World-main-mines:
+  - World-personal-mines:

+* Or have mine groups where you can specify one world for a given group.

+* world specific exclusions:
+ - Have a world list that will shutdown prison commands when issued in that world:
+   - command handler should ignore those worlds
+   - chat handler should ignore those worlds

 DONE: * Issue with removing a BlockEvent by clicking on the remove link.
 It converts all of the & to the raw code.
  - `/mines blockEvent remove` now uses line numbers so this is no longer an issue.